 Allow us to tell you a little about our Association, where we have been and where we are today.
 In 1993 three officers came together and discussed the problems going on within the police department and the City of Tucson.
 They uncovered two major problems.
 First, the Tucson Police Department was (and still is) the second largest agency in Arizona, but we were 17th from the top in pay.
 Second, the Department was practicing inappropriate methods of investigating, recommending and administering discipline, which in turn, caused severe morale problems throughout the organization.

 The TPOA’s “Founding Fathers”, Richard Anemone, Mike Gurr, and Roger Carrillo decided to take a trip to Phoenix to visit the president of PLEA (Phoenix Law Enforcement Association) to get advice on how to start a police association.
-They received the information and began running with it.
+They received the information and ran with it.

 During this time, our leadership made professional, autonomous relationships with the AFL-CIO and the CWA.
 In doing so, it allowed the TPOA to gain strength in numbers.
 They educated us in the political arena, giving us the ability to begin to fight the battles we knew were looming in the future.
 In April of 1996, TPOA became the City of Tucson recognized bargaining unit for Department sergeants, detectives, officers, and marshalls.